gargmonika/LinuxBasicsPractice/README.md

 # LinuxBasicsPractice

 ### This Repository includes all my work about Linux.
-When I am learning Linux and shell scripting , I have created Some Projects during the learnign process.
+When I am learning Linux and shell scripting , I have created Some Projects during the learning process.